Tricon Garage: Late model racing

 David Gilliland Racing debuted in 2014 in the X-1R Pro Cup Series, the predecessor to the CARS Tour, fielding the No. 98 for Todd Gilliland.
 From 2015 to 2017 DGR ran Super Late Models, fielding multiple cars for multiple drivers including; Todd Gilliland, Raphael Lessard, Nicole Behar, Alex Guenette, Anthony Anders, Tanner Thorson, Chase Purdy, and Hannah Newhouse.

 DGR decided not to run Super Late Models in 2018 due to their transition to DGR-Crosley and their entry into the Truck Series and ARCA Menards Series, they switched to fielding late models starting in 2019.

 Taylor Gray and Drew Dollar were late model drivers for the team in 2019.
 Taylor Gray drove part-time in the CARS Tour in 2020 picking up a win in the opening round.
-Joe Valento will run the full season for DGR in the CARS Tour in 2021.
+Joe Valento was announced to run the full season for DGR in the CARS Tour in 2021.